 Total Capital includes Tier 1 and Tier 2 capital, net of certain deductions.
-Tier 2 capital is primarily comprised of subordinated debt and the eligible portion of the general allowance for loan losses.
-Deductions from Tier 2 capital are primarily related to insurance operations and other items prescribed by OSFI.
+Tier 2 capital is primarily comprised of subordinated debt, the eligible portion of collective allowances for loan losses, less reductions for securitization and certain other deductions prescribed by OSFI.